v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 Getting started with sensitivity labels is a quick process:

-1. **Define the labels** First, you want to establish your taxonomy for defining different levels of sensitive content.
+1. **Define the labels.** First, you want to establish your taxonomy for defining different levels of sensitive content.
 You should use common names or terms that make sense to your users.
 For example, you can start with labels such as Personal, Public, General, Confidential, and Highly Confidential.
 You can use sublabels to group similar labels by category.
 Also, when you create a label, a tool tip is required, which appears in the Office apps when a user hovers over a label option on the Ribbon.

-1. **Define what each label can do** Then, configure the protection settings you want associated with each label.
+1. **Define what each label can do.** Then, configure the protection settings you want associated with each label.
 For example, lower sensitivity content (a “General” label) might simply have a header or footer applied to it, while higher sensitivity content (a “Confidential” label) may have a watermark, encryption, and WIP applied to it, to help ensure that only privileged users can access it.

-1. **Define who gets the labels** After you define your organization’s labels, you publish them in a label policy that controls which users and groups see those labels.
+1. **Define who gets the labels.** After you define your organization’s labels, you publish them in a label policy that controls which users and groups see those labels.
 A single label is reusable – you define it once, and then you can include it in several label policies assigned to different users.
 But in order for a label to be assigned to content, you must first publish that label so that it’s available in Office apps and other services.
 When just starting out, you can pilot your sensitivity labels by assigning them to just a few people.

 Here’s the basic flow of what the admin, user, and Office app do to make sensitivity labels work.